lifeomic/react-native-sdk/UPGRADING.md

 ```

 - The Svg Props for a tabs defined in the `DeveloperConfig` have also been moved
-  into a new style property on the tab.
+  into a new styles property on each tab.

 Before: